What's In Your Mending Pile This Winter?

 According to research from WRAP (Valuing Our Clothes report), extending the life of your clothing by 9 months would reduce carbon, waste and water footprints by 20-30% for each item.
 This refers to the fact that you're using something for longer so you're not buying new, and also because you're not discarding the item too early (and whether that goes into landfill or incineration).
 Resale does technically extend the life of clothing too, so anything you can do to update the item so that it will be more likely to be sold - even if you don't want the item anymore - will keep those emissions down.

-As it is now colder and darker in the evenings, and as Covid-19 lockdown restrictions extend, we give you a list of businesses to check out for their video tutorials, online workshops and even in-person sessions to provide you with the skills, motivation and support in your mending and darning.
+During the cold and dark winter evenings and with Covid-19 lockdown in place, we give you a list of businesses to check out for their video tutorials, online workshops and even in-person sessions to provide you with the skills, motivation and support in your mending and darning.

 Main image from Celia Pym.